 Heather’s favorite part about being a veterinary technician is working with a variety of animals.
 She worked at an all-exotics hospital in Utah helping treat chickens, goats, lizards and much more before coming to Clear Creek Animal Hospital.
 She has two dogs, Lulu and Lia, and a cat named Luna.
 Someday, Heather hopes to open a Cat Cafe’ where adoptable cats can warm the laps of coffee lovers, which combines two of her biggest loves: Animals and coffee.

 For as long as Leslie can remember her family has always had pets.
 She grew up with cats, dogs, fish and ferrets and she loved them all!
 She has been in the veterinary field for over 10 years, and still likes to learn new things every day.
 She loves being a veterinary technician because every day brings variety and new things.
 Leslie’s current goal is to pursue certification as a veterinary technician.

-Kendra realized shortly after graduating from Metropolitan State College of Denver that she wasn’t reaching her full potential and was happiest while helping animals.
+Kendra realized shortly after graduating from Metropolitan State University of Denver that she wasn’t reaching her full potential and was happiest while helping animals.
 Kendra is now back at Metro State completing her veterinary prerequisites for CSU’s DVM program.
 Kendra’s pets include two poodles, chickens, ducks, and the occasional neighborhood cat.

 Linnea is a recent graduate from Colorado Mountain College with an Associate’s in Veterinary Technology.
 She enjoys snuggling with her dogs and reading a good book, kicking the soccer ball, or playing video games.
 Linnea grew up with dogs and cats, and her love for animals has helped her find a passion in veterinary medicine.